* India’s finished steel consumption is anticipated to increase to 230 MT by 2030-31 from 133.596 MT in FY22.

-* As of October 2021, India was the world’s second-largest producer of crude steel, with an output of 9.8 MT.
+* India is the world’s second-largest producer of crude steel, with an output of 125.32 MT of crude steel and finished steel production of 121.29 MT in FY23.

 * The industry is witnessing consolidation of players, which has led to investment by entities from other sectors.
 The ongoing consolidation also presents an opportunity to global players to enter the Indian market.